Science

 Curriculum Implementation

-Students are taught through variousapproaches and methods including:
+Students are taught through various approaches and methods including:

 Engaging CSI hook topic focusing on basic practical skills.
 Students will take the role of being Forensic Scientists solving mysteries at a mock crime scene.